 Click on the links to discover the various ways by which we 'work Together to Keep Children Safe in Education'.

-- Kirklees Safeguarding Children Partnership - Single Assessment Process
+- Kirklees Safeguarding Children Partnership - Early Help Process

 - The Kirklees Children's Continuum of Need and Response Framework.